All posts by A Scotsman in Suburbia

 It is Michter’s US★1 Kentucky Straight Bourbon.
 It has an ABV of 45.7% and is dark amber in colour.
 Its nose has leather, dried fruit and just a hint of smoke.
 They char their barrels, and I think that is where the smoke comes from.
 On the palate I got sweetness, somewhere between maple syrup and caramel, with nutmeg and cinnamon.
 Followed by a hint of the oak char.

-My Advent Calendar whisky journey has taken me from the far North of Sweden, south to New Zealand, then west to Kentucky and Tennessee, in the United States, and east to Japan and Taiwan.
+My Advent Calendar whisky journey has taken me from the far North of Sweden.
+I traveled south to New Zealand, then west to Kentucky and Tennessee in the United States.
+Finally, I went east to Japan and Taiwan.
 We have visited quite a few other countries on route.

 I won’t say I liked every every whisky, but I did enjoy the experience of trying them.
 As the blurb on the box says, in the worst case scenario, it saves you from having twenty-five nearly full bottles of something that you don’t really get on with.
 Every whisky drinker has one or two of those.